ailinzi/xianlinzi/Pooling-FAQ.md

 ## Will I need to replot to use the official pooling protocol?
 Yes.
 Anyone who wants to join a pool will need to create new K32 portable plots.
 This new plot format allows you to switch between pools and self-pooling with a cooldown of 30 minutes between each switch.
 Our recommendation is to slowly replace your existing plots with portable plots one by one, so you still have a chance to win XCH while you convert to all portable plots.

+## Can I farm with both old (fixed) plots and portable plots?
+Yes.
+The farmer will support both fixed plots and portable plots on one machine.

 ## When can I start creating portable plots?
 Support for portable plots will be released on or before May 31, 2021.